dmcgoldrickcreator/CompoundInterest/README.md

-# A simple compound interest calculator that has a button, transitions, and picture in picture.
+# A simple compound interest calculator that has a button, transition, and a picture in picture.